Complex-valued Iris Recognition Network: Experimental results

 \subsection{Performance metrics}

-To report the performance of iris recognition approaches, we rely on Receiver operating characteristic (ROC) curve and False Rejection Rate ($FRR$).
-The ROC curve is a graphical plot that illustrates the diagnostic ability of a classifier by calculating False Acceptance Rate ($FAR$) against True Rejection Rate ($TRR$) at various threshold settings.
-False Rejection Rate is calculated by the ratio of the correctly classified samples at a pre-defined $FAR$.
-In this work, $FRRs$ at $FAR = 0.1\%$ are experimented and reported due to its popular adoption in the field.
-Equal Error Rate ($EER$) is the operating point where $FAR$ is equal to $FRR$.
+To report the performance of iris recognition approaches, we rely on Decision Error Trade-off (DET) curves and False Rejection Rates (FRRs).
+The DET curve is a graphical plot that illustrates the diagnostic ability of a classifier by calculating False Rejection Rate (FRR) against False Acceptance Rate (FAR) at various threshold settings.
+In this work, FRRs at FAR = $0.1\%$ are reported due to its popular adoption in the field.
+Equal Error Rate (EER) is the operating point where FAR is equal to FRR.

 Due to the differences in the number of images, the ND-CrossSensor-Iris-2013 dataset is chosen for our intra-dataset experiments and the other two (CASIA and UBIRIS) are used for cross-dataset experiments.